nazmul729/Deep_Learning_Project/README.md

 time series data, and finally made comparison between them.
 Here, sales amount prediction has been done for next 5 months.
 By comparing the results of the prediction figures and mean squared errors, it is concluded that GRU architecture performs better than LSTM one.

+##	Dataset and Data Preprocessing

+The Dataset is collected from [Time Series Data Library (TSDL)](https://www.kaggle.com/datasets/dougcresswell/shampoo-sales-2001-2003).
+Time series datasets are most popular in recent years.
+The Sales of shampoo over a three years period is one of them.
+It is last updated 1 Feb 2014.
+The data in that dataset is collected for 3 years i.e., 36 months sales information.
+The time range in this time series data is per month.
+So the dataset has 36 samples and only 2 features- date and amount.
+The date feature is for time series data.
+Among the samples 31 data samples are used for training and the rest 5 are used to find the prediction performance.

 ## Credits

-Special thanks to Professor [Dr Anthony S. Maida](https://people.cmix.louisiana.edu/maida/) Implemented this project using Python frameworks: Numpy, Pandas, Scikit-learn.
+- Special thanks to Professor [Dr Anthony S. Maida](https://people.cmix.louisiana.edu/maida/)
+- Implemented this project using Python frameworks: Numpy, Pandas, Scikit-learn.